Access, service, and grow your account from here.

 Cards (Carousels)

 A Carousel is an array of Template types.
-The adapter will convert a response to a Carousel if it contains several cards.
+The adapter will convert a response to a Carousel if the response contains several cards.
 Each card will be one member of the Carousel.

-Note: The above constraints on Templates also apply to Carousels.
+Note: The above constraints on Cards (Templates) also apply to Carousels.

 Custom payload

-Using a custom payload allows overriding the DialogFlow limitation for the number of characters in structured messages for ES version and provides support for structured messages in DialogFlow CX.
-You can set up a custom payload on any response tab, so long as you abide by the limitations detailed in Intent Response Logic.
+Using a custom payload allows overriding the Dialogflow limitation for the number of characters in structured messages for Dialogflow ES version and provides support for structured messages in Dialogflow CX.
+You can set up a custom payload on any response tab, as long as you abide by the limitations detailed in Intent Response Logic.

 Field in custom payload